 The Federal Council supports a sound financial market policy that is dynamic at the same time.
 The policy not only has to be based on stable objectives and principles, but it also has to be sufficiently adaptable to be able to react in the best possible manner to developments in the rapidly changing financial environment.

-Five key thrusts of the financial market policy demonstrate how the Swiss financial centre's opportunities and challenges will be addressed and how the centre's competitiveness should be maintained:
+The Federal Council set out the foundations in its report entitled "Financial market policy for a competitive Swiss financial centre".
+Five key focus areas demonstrate how the Swiss financial centre's opportunities and challenges will be addressed and how its competitiveness should be maintained:

 A stable and competitive financial sector that functions well is a mainstay of the Swiss economy.
 It is the federal government's job to provide optimal framework conditions for this sector's business activities.
 The Swiss financial centre should continue to assert itself as one of the world's leading locations for financial business and even be able to strengthen this role.